samizzo/monbulk/README.md

 	- retrieve an existing method
 	- check if a method exists
 	- create and update existing methods
+	- Delete an existing method
+	- Clone a Method

 User service
 ------------